ShaikhBorhanUddin/Zomato-Data-Analysis/README.md

   <img src="https://github.com/ShaikhBorhanUddin/Zomato-Data-Analysis/blob/main/Images/Viz_5.png?raw=true" alt="Visualization 5" width="49.4%" />
 </p>

 Pie chart visualizations focus on cuisine.
-The graph on the left presents the distribution of order counts by different restaurant categories, showing which types of restaurants receive the most orders.
-It highlights that categories such as "Casual Dining" and "Quick Bites" have the highest order volumes, suggesting that these types of establishments are the most popular among customers.
-The second graph compares the average order value across various restaurant categories.
-It reveals that "Fine Dining" restaurants have the highest average order value, indicating that customers are willing to spend more at higher-end establishments, while categories like "Quick Bites" and "Casual Dining" have relatively lower average spends.
+The graph on the left presents the distribution of **order counts by different restaurant categories**, showing which types of restaurants receive the most orders.
+It highlights that categories such as **"Casual Dining"** and **"Quick Bites"** have the highest order volumes, suggesting that these types of establishments are the most popular among customers.
+The second graph compares the **average order value** across various restaurant categories.
+It reveals that **"Fine Dining"** restaurants have the highest average order value, indicating that customers are willing to spend more at higher-end establishments, while categories like **"Quick Bites"** and **"Casual Dining"** have relatively lower average spends.
 These insights offer a deeper understanding of customer preferences across different dining experiences.

 <p align="center">
   <img src="https://github.com/ShaikhBorhanUddin/Zomato-Data-Analysis/blob/main/Images/Viz_10.png?raw=true" alt="Visualization 10" width="49.5%" />
   <img src="https://github.com/ShaikhBorhanUddin/Zomato-Data-Analysis/blob/main/Images/Viz_11.png?raw=true" alt="Visualization 11" width="49.5%" />
 </p>

+The last two visualizations were shown in treemaps.
+The first graph visualizes the **number of orders by day of the week**, revealing that weekends (Friday to Sunday) see significantly higher order volumes compared to weekdays.
+This pattern suggests that customers are more likely to order food on weekends, potentially due to more leisure time or social activities.
+The second graph shows **order frequency by time of day**, highlighting peak order times during **lunch (12 PM to 2 PM)** and **dinner (7 PM to 9 PM)** hours.
+This indicates that customers tend to place more orders during traditional meal times, which can help restaurants optimize their operations during these peak periods.

 ## ✅ Key Takeaway